Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Compliance and Ongoing Requirements

-Licence holders must renew their trading licence annually and ensure that all activities conducted remain within the scope of the approved activity code.
+License holders must renew their trading license annually and ensure that all activities conducted remain within the scope of the approved activity code.
 Businesses importing goods into the UAE must comply with Emirates Authority for Standardisation and Metrology (ESMA) requirements for electrical and electronic products, which may include conformity certificates for certain product categories.
 Traders re-exporting goods must also adhere to UAE Customs regulations and maintain accurate documentation for all shipments.

 Re-Export Opportunities from Dubai South